andrewcooke/liblu/README.md

 ## Log

-The `lulog` structure can log to a stream:
+The `lulog` structure can log to a stream, file, syslog, or an in-memory
+string:

 ```c
 #include "luexternal.h"